vippsas/vipps-psp-api/v2-deprecation.md

 ## Soft decline

 While Vipps is doing it’s utmost to achieve delegated SCA in all scenarios we are not in full control of all  the factors.
-Therefore it is critical that you support soft decline step-ups for all payment flows.
+Therefore, it is critical that you support soft decline step-ups for all payment flows.
 This is described in [PSD2 Compliance and Secure Customer Authentication (SCA)](vipps-psp-api.md#psd2-compliance-and-secure-customer-authentication-sca).

 ### Exemptions